Don’t Make These Mistakes On Your Income! – What To Know About Reporting Income In California – A Quick Legal Guide

 An independent contractor is a legal classification for a worker who takes jobs on a freelance basis.
 They are paid by their clients using Form 1099.

 Independent contractors have freedom in how and when they work.
 They are not tied to a single boss or company.
 Instead, they can take jobs from a variety of different clients, even from clients who are in competition with each other.
 Independent contractors often work on numerous short-term or part-time projects or assignments.

 What is an employee?

-An employee is a legal classification for a worker who has signed an employment contract with their employer.
+An employee is a legal classification for a worker who has entered an employment agreement with their employer and is paid a regular salary, hourly wage and/or commission.
 They are paid by their employer using Form W-2.

 Employees are tightly restricted in what they do while on the job.
 Their boss can tell them what to do and how to do it.
-Employees generally work full-time in their position.
+Employees may work full-time hours or part-time in their position.

 What are the differences between the two?

 Legally, the difference between an employee and an independent contractor is that an employee is covered by many provisions of California’s Labor Code, while independent contractors are not.

 This has a list of widespread, practical effects.
 They include:

 |Payroll taxes||Payroll taxes are automatically withheld for W-2 employees||Independent contractors have to pay their own payroll taxes to the IRS on their income tax return|